Pujan-khunt/Real-Time-Whiteboard/README.md

 # Real Time Whiteboard

 ## Installation
 NOTE: before starting the installation process please ensure you have nodejs already installed in your system.
-You can check

-You can check this by typing the below line.
+You can verify this by typing the below line in a terminal.
 ```bash
 node -v
 ```